Warning

 • Extrapulmonary cryptococcosis

-What to do when a patient with HIV is admitted under your care
+What to do when a patient living with HIV is admitted under your care

-Most people living with HIV will be on anti-retrovirals, with undetectable virus and will be admitted with non-HIV related issues.
+Most people living with HIV will be on anti-retrovirals with undetectable viral loads, and will be admitted with non-HIV related issues.

 Checklist

-• If you suspect the patient is presenting with a condition related to their HIV then contact the on call RIDU registrar for advice 0900-1900 page 8161.
+• If you suspect the individual is presenting with a condition related to HIV then contact the on-call RIDU registrar for advice 0900-1900 page 8161.
 There is a consultant available 1900-0900 for emergency advice.

 How and when to order CD4/viral load